NclRSE-Training/python-intermediate-dev-vsc/_episodes/00-setting-the-scene.md

 different way of thinking about, structuring and **implementing** the code.

-The following two sections are complete the development cycle but is covered in a separate workshop:
+## The following two sections complete the development cycle but is covered in a separate workshop:

 ### [Section 4: Collaborative Software Development for Reuse](../40-section4-intro/index.html)
 Advancing from the solo code development, in this section you will start working with your fellow learners